Arrowanneee/arrowanneee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi!
-I am currently pursuing a Ph.D. in Human-Computer Interaction (HCI) field across LLM, design, and the Metaverse at the Hong Kong University of Science and Technology, under the supervision of [Pan Hui](https://panhui.people.ust.hk/publications.html).
+I am a Ph.D. candidate in Human-Computer Interaction (HCI) field across LLM, design, and the Metaverse at the Hong Kong University of Science and Technology, under the supervision of [Pan Hui](https://panhui.people.ust.hk/publications.html).

 My research focus on AI-supported creativity and human-AI collaboration.
 My research work has published in venues such as ACM CSUR/CSCW/MM/ICMI.
 My art and design work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
 I currently work in Hong Kong and Guangzhou ([MC2 lab](https://mc2-lab-hkust.netlify.app/)).